 Jerry received his BA (Hons) in English and Communication Studies from York University, MA in Communication Studies from the University of Windsor, MBA in Management from Syracuse University, and Ph.D. in Instructional Design, Development and Evaluation from Syracuse University.
 He also completed the intensive, highly selective Harvard Institute for Higher Education Management Development Program (MDP).

-Laura is a senior research associate in the Office of Institutional Research and Assessment (OIRA).
-Her current responsibilities are focused on student learning outcomes assessment.
-Laura has worked with faculty and staff from across campus to develop and implement assessment activities.
+Laura is the associate director for institutional effectiveness and assessment.
+She works with faculty and staff from across campus to develop and implement assessment activities.
 She has extensive experience in articulating goals, outcomes, and objectives; developing assessment and action plans; creating assessment instruments; collecting both qualitative and quantitative data; analyzing and interpreting results; and communicating findings.
-Laura has also been involved in the analysis of data collected through the University’s participation in national research studies and for institutional research purposes.
-Laura started at Syracuse University in 1996 in the Center for Instructional Development (CID), which later became the Center for Support of Teaching and Learning (CSTL) and has evolved into the present day OIRA.
+Laura started at Syracuse University in 1996 in the Center for Instructional Development (CID), which later became the Center for Support of Teaching and Learning (CSTL) and has evolved into the present day Office of Institutional Research and Assessment (OIRA).
+She formally joined Institutional Effectiveness and Assessment (IEA) in summer 2017.

 Laura received her BA in History from Allegheny College and MS in Instructional Design, Development, and Evaluation from Syracuse University.

 Amanda Johnson Sanguiliano

 Amanda strives to cultivate and assess student learning at Syracuse University through her work in Institutional Effectiveness and Assessment (IEA).
 Amanda’s experience designing and implementing leadership, orientation, and engaged learning curricula enables her to consult faculty and staff across campus on student learning outcomes.
 Amanda’s passion for research has given her the opportunity to lead several research teams and present findings at national conferences such as ACPA and Campus Compact.
 Amanda’s research interests include college access, social justice, high impact practices, and the role experiential learning plays in developing engaged citizens.
 Amanda started at Syracuse University in 2014 at the Mary Ann Shaw Center for Public and Community Service as the Winnick Literacy Program Coordinator and joined IEA in the summer of 2017.